Mindy and Julie in Westminster, CO | August 11, 2012

 The night before the wedding, their hotel suite was turned into a Martha Stewart mecca.
 The bridal party and close friends chipped in to help the brides make their own floral arrangements, using YouTube instructional videos to guide them.
 “There is nothing like having cocktails and craft time!” laughs Mindy.
 The end result was beautiful blooms of rich white and red roses, accented with sparkling diamond pins.

-The brides danced to A Thousand Years by Christine Perri for their first dance, while a slideshow of pictures of the couple and their kids played in the background.
+The brides danced to A Thousand Years by Christina Perri for their first dance, while a slideshow of pictures of the couple and their kids played in the background.

 Guests enjoyed a photo booth while the brides snapped photos holding Mrs. and Mrs. signage.